Hometown: Hanover, New Hampshire

 An avid traveler, I like to challenge myself to do more than sight-see when visiting new places; meeting local people who can teach me about their way of life and about the challenges within their community is the most rewarding way to explore.

-In 2014, I led Southwest Service, and in 2018, I led Alaska Challenge.
-It was a joy for me to watch my students step out of their comfort zone to try new things and to accept each other’s differences so they could form lasting friendships over their new experiences.
+In 2014, I led Southwest Service; in 2018, I led Alaska Challenge; and in 2019, I worked as a member of the Operations Team.
+As a leader, it was a joy for me to watch my students step out of their comfort zone to try new things and to accept each other’s differences so they could form lasting friendships over their new experiences.
 They were challenged by their environment in Alaska and felt accomplished, too.